Cocktails for Two: Renditions

-Early recordings in 1934 of "Cocktails for Two" were also made by Johnny Green and Will Osborne, but possibly its best known version is the comedic sound effects-laden version by Spike Jones and His City Slickers.
+Ellington's recording in 1934 of "Cocktails for Two" was by far the most popular of the year, and his second biggest hit of the year behind "Solitude" later on.
+Other popular version were also made by the orchestras of Johnny Green and Will Osborne, for the ARC (Green on Brunswick; Osborne on Melotone--among other labels), but possibly its best known version is the comedic sound effects-laden version by Spike Jones and His City Slickers a decade later.
 The Slickers first recorded it in 1944 with Carl Grayson supplying the vocal.
 It was their biggest all-time hit, reaching number 4 on the charts, according to Joel Whitburn.
 Sam Coslow hated Jones' irreverent treatment.

 Even so, the recording's success earned him large royalties.

 Jonathan and Darlene Edwards (a comedy act by Paul Weston and Jo Stafford) also lampooned the song on their first LP, The Piano Artistry of Jonathan Edwards, released in 1957.

 Bing Crosby recorded the song in 1955 for use on his radio show and it was subsequently included in the box set The Bing Crosby CBS Radio Recordings (1954-56) issued by Mosaic Records (catalog MD7-245) in 2009.